Licensed under the Apache License, Version 2.0 (the "License"); you may

 [docs] def get_project(self, project_id): with sql.session_for_read() as session: return self._get_project(session, project_id).to_dict()

-[docs] def get_project_by_name(self, project_name, domain_id): with sql.session_for_read() as session: query = session.query(sql_model.Project) query = query.filter_by(name=project_name) if domain_id is None: query = query.filter_by( domain_id=base.NULL_DOMAIN_ID) else: query = query.filter_by(domain_id=domain_id) try: project_ref = query.one() except sql.NotFound: raise exception.ProjectNotFound(project_id=project_name) if self._is_hidden_ref(project_ref): raise exception.ProjectNotFound(project_id=project_name) return project_ref.to_dict()
+[docs] def get_project_by_name(self, project_name, domain_id): with sql.session_for_read() as session: query = session.query(sql_model.Project) query = query.filter_by(name=project_name) if domain_id is None: query = query.filter_by(domain_id=base.NULL_DOMAIN_ID) else: query = query.filter_by(domain_id=domain_id) try: project_ref = query.one() except sql.NotFound: raise exception.ProjectNotFound(project_id=project_name) if self._is_hidden_ref(project_ref): raise exception.ProjectNotFound(project_id=project_name) return project_ref.to_dict()

-[docs] @driver_hints.truncated def list_projects(self, hints): # If there is a filter on domain_id and the value is None, then to # ensure that the sql filtering works correctly, we need to patch # the value to be NULL_DOMAIN_ID.
-This is safe to do here since we # know we are able to satisfy any filter of this type in the call to # filter_limit_query() below, which will remove the filter from the # hints (hence ensuring our substitution is not exposed to the caller). for f in hints.filters: if (f['name'] == 'domain_id' and f['value'] is None): f['value'] = base.NULL_DOMAIN_ID with sql.session_for_read() as session: query = session.query(sql_model.Project) query = query.filter(sql_model.Project.id != base.NULL_DOMAIN_ID) project_refs = sql.filter_limit_query(sql_model.Project, query, hints) return [project_ref.to_dict() for project_ref in project_refs]
+[docs] def list_projects(self, hints): # If there is a filter on domain_id and the value is None, then to # ensure that the sql filtering works correctly, we need to patch # the value to be NULL_DOMAIN_ID.
+This is safe to do here since we # know we are able to satisfy any filter of this type in the call to # filter_limit_query() below, which will remove the filter from the # hints (hence ensuring our substitution is not exposed to the caller). for f in hints.filters: if f['name'] == 'domain_id' and f['value'] is None: f['value'] = base.NULL_DOMAIN_ID with sql.session_for_read() as session: query = session.query(sql_model.Project) query = query.filter(sql_model.Project.id != base.NULL_DOMAIN_ID) query = sql.filter_query(sql_model.Project, query, hints) marker_row = None if hints.marker is not None: marker_row = ( session.query(sql_model.Project) .filter_by(id=hints.marker) .first() ) if not marker_row: raise exception.MarkerNotFound(marker=hints.marker) project_refs = sqlalchemyutils.paginate_query( query, sql_model.Project, hints.get_limit_or_max(), ["id"], marker=marker_row, ) # Query the data data = project_refs.all() if hints.limit: # the `common.manager.response_truncated` decorator expects # that when driver truncates results it should also raise # 'truncated' flag to indicate that.
+Since we do not really # know whether there are more records once we applied filters # we can only "assume" and set the flag when count of records # is equal to what we have limited to. # NOTE(gtema) get rid of that once proper pagination is # enabled for all resources if len(data) >= hints.limit["limit"]: hints.limit["truncated"] = True return [project_ref.to_dict() for project_ref in data]

-[docs] def list_projects_from_ids(self, ids): if not ids: return [] else: with sql.session_for_read() as session: query = session.query(sql_model.Project) query = query.filter(sql_model.Project.id.in_(ids)) return [project_ref.to_dict() for project_ref in query.all() if not self._is_hidden_ref(project_ref)]
+[docs] def list_projects_from_ids(self, ids): if not ids: return [] else: with sql.session_for_read() as session: query = session.query(sql_model.Project) query = query.filter(sql_model.Project.id.in_(ids)) return [ project_ref.to_dict() for project_ref in query.all() if not self._is_hidden_ref(project_ref) ]

-[docs] def list_project_ids_from_domain_ids(self, domain_ids): if not domain_ids: return [] else: with sql.session_for_read() as session: query = session.query(sql_model.Project.id) query = ( query.filter(sql_model.Project.domain_id.in_(domain_ids))) return [x.id for x in query.all() if not self._is_hidden_ref(x)]
+[docs] def list_project_ids_from_domain_ids(self, domain_ids): if not domain_ids: return [] else: with sql.session_for_read() as session: query = session.query(sql_model.Project.id) query = query.filter( sql_model.Project.domain_id.in_(domain_ids) ) return [ x.id for x in query.all() if not self._is_hidden_ref(x) ]

-[docs] def list_projects_in_domain(self, domain_id): with sql.session_for_read() as session: try: self._get_project(session, domain_id) except exception.ProjectNotFound: raise exception.DomainNotFound(domain_id=domain_id) query = session.query(sql_model.Project) project_refs = query.filter( sql_model.Project.domain_id == domain_id) return [project_ref.to_dict() for project_ref in project_refs]
+[docs] def list_projects_in_domain(self, domain_id): with sql.session_for_read() as session: try: self._get_project(session, domain_id) except exception.ProjectNotFound: raise exception.DomainNotFound(domain_id=domain_id) query = session.query(sql_model.Project) project_refs = query.filter( sql_model.Project.domain_id == domain_id ) return [project_ref.to_dict() for project_ref in project_refs]

 [docs] def list_projects_acting_as_domain(self, hints): hints.add_filter('is_domain', True) return self.list_projects(hints)